Cold Technology is Heating Up

-The use of on-wafer superconducting materials, other novel materials and traditional semiconductors at cryogenic temperatures (below about 123K, or -150°C) has risen markedly in recent years.
 Inventive new sensors take advantage of unique material properties at very low temperatures to detect a wide variety of physical phenomena such as infrared radiation, magnetic fields, x-rays, and more, for application in many fields such as health care, defense, industrial automation, and astronomy.
-Recent developments in the field of quantum computing and superconducting logic promise bold energy and performance gains in the future of computing.
-And many more cryogenic applications and devices are in the pipeline.

 FormFactor has played an active role in bringing these technologies to market, producing high-performance cryogenic and vacuum probe systems since 2000 with unmatched automation capabilities to support activities from academic research to industry production.